 Sylvania Ellipsoidal Reflector ER95

-The first blown-bulb incandescent reflector lamps were introduced in 1936, following their invention by Royal Strickland of GE's Large Lamp Department.
+The first blown-bulb reflector lamps were introduced in 1936, following their invention by Royal Strickland of GE's Large Lamp Department.
 During the next four decades these so called R-lamps were the workhorses of accent and display lighting, and subequently earned popularity when recessed deeply into new low-glare track and downlight luminaires during the boom of these fixtures in the 1970s.

 Around this time another GE engineer, Frank LaGiusa astutely recognised that a significant proportion of their light was being wasted and absorbed by the interior side walls of these recessed luminaires.
 He solved this problem with his invention of the so-called ER or Ellipsoidal Reflector lamp.

-Although naked ER and R lamps achieve a similar beam angle and photometric performance, the difference when installed in a recessed luminaire is so profound that a 75W ER95 / ER30 lamp can achieve the same output as a 150W R125 / R40.
-With the R-type parabolic reflectors, the divervence of the light rays begins immediately in front of the bulb and a significant proportion of output is absorbed by the black interior of the luminaire.
+Although naked ER and R lamps achieve similar beam angles and photometric performance, the difference when installed in a recessed luminaire is so profound that a 75W ER95 / ER30 lamp can achieve the same output as a 150W R125 / R40.
+With the R-type parabolic reflectors, the divervence of the light rays begins immediately in front of the bulb and a large proportion of output is absorbed by the black interior of the luminaire.
 However with an ER lamp the light rays are focussed to a point two inches ahead of the bulb centre before diverging.
-This efficiently allows light out of a deep recessed luminaire without impinging on its sidewalls and being lost.
+This efficiently allows light out of a deep luminaire without impinging on its sidewalls and being lost.

 Manufacturer: GTE Sylvania